gurnimrat-singh1/Project/README.md

-print('Namaste Reader!This is a random story generator by Shushant Kumar Awasthi ') import random
+print('Namaste Reader!This is a random story generator by Shushant Kumar ') import random